muratk5n/thirdwave/en/index.md

-hundred billion stars many billions of years old, but the James Webb Telescope has identified six galaxies that exist half a billion years after the big bang that are up to 10 times bigger than the Milky Way galaxy that shouldn't happen.
+hundred billion stars many billions of years old, but the James Webb Telescope has identified six galaxies that exist half a billion years after the big bang that are up to 10 times bigger than the Milky Way galaxy.
+That shouldn't have happened.
 There should not be primordial galaxies that are bigger than the Milky Way galaxy that are only half a billion years old.
 Something is wrong, we may have to revise our theory of the creation of the universe"

 ---